Morningside Heights: Schools

 The demographic compositions of these public schools' student bodies vary widely.
-In 2015, The New York Times reported that PS 36 had a student body that is 96% black and Hispanic, with a median family income of $36,000.
+In 2015, The New York Times reported that PS 36 had a student body that was 96% black and Hispanic, with a median family income of $36,000.
 This contrasted with the overall neighborhood demographics, which at the time were only 37% black and Hispanic, with a median income of $69,000.

 Private schools include Bank Street School for Children, St. Hilda's & St. Hugh's School, the Cathedral School of St. John the Divine, and the School at Columbia University.
 All serve grades PK-8, except the Cathedral School of St. John the Divine, which serves grades K-8.
 In addition, the neighborhood contains one charter school, KIPP Star Harlem Middle School.

 Higher education

 The label Academic Acropolis has been used to describe the area due to its topography and its high concentration of academic institutions.
 Much of the neighborhood is the campus of Columbia University, a private Ivy League research university, which owns a large amount of non-campus real estate.
 The original campus stretches from Broadway to Amsterdam Avenue between 116th and 120th Streets, while the South Field campus is located between Broadway and Amsterdam Avenues from 114th to 116th Streets.
 The East Campus of Columbia University is located east of Amsterdam Avenue between 114th and 120th Streets, interspersed with the regular street grid.
 NASA's Goddard Institute for Space Studies is also located in the neighborhood, directly above Tom's Restaurant in a building owned by Columbia University.

 Four educational institutions are located on the west side of Broadway, between Claremont Avenue to the west and Broadway to the east.
 Barnard College, a private women's college, is located between 116th and 119th Streets.
 Immediately to the north, between 119th and 120th Streets, is the Teachers College at Columbia University.
 North of Teachers College is Union Theological Seminary, which occupies the block between 120th and 122nd Streets.
 A portion of the block north of 122nd Street, the site of the Institute of Musical Art and Juilliard School, later became the Manhattan School of Music.

 On the east side of Broadway, across from the Manhattan School of Music, is the Jewish Theological Seminary of America.
 West of Teachers College is New York Theological Seminary, a non-denominational Christian seminary inside the Interchurch Center between Riverside Drive and Claremont Avenue.
 Further south is the Bank Street College of Education, located on 112th Street between Broadway and Riverside Drive.
 In addition, the International House at Riverside Drive and 122nd Street serves as a dormitory for students attending nearby educational institutions.